 The Power of Luxury Experiences in Ecommerce

-But, what exactly do retailers need to do to develop luxury experiences?
+But what exactly do retailers need to do to develop a luxury ecommerce experience?
 In this blog, we cover what it takes to drive next-level ecommerce success and leave customers feeling appreciated.
 Let’s dive in!

 Today’s customer experience expectations

-While customers are always looking to be surprised and delighted, brands must deliver on core expectations first.
+While customers are always looking to be surprised and delighted, brands must first meet core expectations.
 According to a PricewaterhouseCoopers (PwC) survey, nearly 80% of American consumers say that speed, convenience, knowledgeable help, and friendly service are the most important elements of a positive customer experience.
+These findings show that luxury moments only work when the basics are already strong.

-While these core expectations should be an ecommerce brand’s initial focus, it’s essential to create brand interactions that people love.
+And while these core expectations should be an ecommerce brand’s initial focus, it’s essential to create brand interactions that people love.
 Why?
 Because a bad experience (or two!) can cause even the most loyal customers to look elsewhere.
-In the U.S., 59% of customers will walk away after several bad experiences, and 17% will leave after just one bad experience.
+In the U.S., 59% of customers will walk away after several bad experiences, and 17% will leave after just one.

 Between core expectations, added luxury, and avoiding bad experiences, the takeaway is that the customer experience needs to be a part of a brand’s ecommerce strategy.
 The numbers speak for themselves: